alissanguyen/alissanguyen/README.md

 🌐 Currently, I’m building a web application that leverages pre-trained AI models to generate images, perform text generation, and classify images.
 The app communicates with a local API, which is powered by CloudFlare workers, enabling seamless integration of AI capabilities into the web interface.<br><br>

 🚀 While I've been geeking out on AI, I'm also giving my portfolio and blog website a major makeover.
-I'm updating it with:<br>
+I'm updating it with:
-- A sleek new design 🎨<br>
+- A sleek new design 🎨
-- Fresh info about my skills and projects 💼<br>
+- Fresh info about my skills and projects 💼
 - New insightful blog posts covering AI, Python, JavaScript, and front-end development 📝<br>
 Through my blog, I aim to explore the latest advancements in AI and provide valuable insights to the developer community.<br><br>
 &nbsp; 📕 __Featured Blog Post:__<br>